-There is no doubt that lightweight backpacking in Europe is growing steadily.
-Many Europeans read Backpackinglight.com which is one source of inspiration.
+There is no doubt that lightweight backpacking in Europe continues to grow.
+Many Europeans read backpackinglight.com as a source of inspiration.
 They buy lightweight gear from the US over the Internet.

 But where did it all start and what is the situation in Europe today?
-Is lightweight backpacking an American idea, exported to the rest of the world or are there other sources?
+Is lightweight backpacking an American idea, exported to the rest of the world?
+Or are there other sources?
 Are there European manufacturers of lightweight gear that are any good?
-Or perhaps very good?
-Is lightweight backpacking a niche or a fad in Europe, that will go away?
+Or very good?
+Is lightweight backpacking a niche or a fad in Europe that will go away?

-Jorgen Johansson has asked some European lightweight backpackers to find the answers to these and other questions.
-In this group, we find men and women, some of them with so many miles logged that it borders on the unreal, some working or having worked in the outdoor industry, some testing gear from the outdoor industry, some bloggers and some that are just happy hikers.
-All to find out "the state of the European lightweight nation” in 2016.
+Jörgen Johansson asked some European lightweight backpackers to find the answers to these and other questions.
+Among the backpackers, we find men and women.
+Some of them have so many miles logged that it borders on the unreal.
+Others work or have worked in the outdoor industry.
+While a few of the backpackers test gear, others blog.
+Some hikers are just happy to be out.
+Each of them comments on “the state of the European lightweight nation” in 2016.

 Who are the people voicing their opinions about Lightweight Backpacking in Europe?

-The people I asked are all experienced hikers that are either lightweight or ultralight backpackers.
-They are also individuals with a lot of insight into gear, equipment manufacturing, and marketing.
-Some of them are either working inside the gear industry or have such affiliations that they prefer to remain anonymous.
-This is obviously a sign of something.
-Also, I attribute none of the quotes in the text to specific individuals.
+These backpackers adopt a lightweight or ultralight approach and are often individuals with a lot of insight regarding gear, equipment manufacturing, and marketing.
+Some of them work inside the gear industry.
+Some may prefer to remain anonymous.
+Obviously, this is a sign of something.
+None of the quotes in the text are attributed to specific individuals.
 However, the following people have participated:

 Roger Brown.
-An Australian now firmly settled in Denmark.
-One of the founders of the Nordic Lightpacking group of bloggers.
+He is an Australian now firmly settled in Denmark.
+He is one of the founders of the Nordic Lightpacking group of bloggers.
 You will find him at nielsenbrown.com.

 Carsten Jost.
-German thru-hiker of the Appalachian Trail and the Pacific Crest Trail, workshop leader, blogger, and proponent of lightweight and ultralight backpacking.
+He is a German thru-hiker of the Appalachian Trail and the Pacific Crest Trail.
+He is also a workshop leader, blogger, and proponent of lightweight and ultralight backpacking.
 You will find him at fastpacking.de.

 Christine Thuermer.
-She is also known as “the German Tourist" and as such has logged more miles (including being a Triple Crowner) than most people care to count.
-You will find her blog at christine-on-big-trip.blogspot.se.
+We also know her as “the German Tourist.”
+She has logged more miles (including being a Triple Crowner) than most people care to count.
+You find her blog at christine-on-big-trip.blogspot.se.

 Chris Townsend.
-Legendary British hiker and author of The Backpacker’s Handbook, who has written about backpacking and gear for decades.
-You will find him at www.christownsendoutdoors.com.
+He is the legendary British hiker who has written The Backpacker’s Handbook.
+He has also written about backpacking and gear for decades.
+You find him at www.christownsendoutdoors.com.

-And now for the questions upon which these people commented.
+Now, for the questions on which these people commented.